concourse/rfcs/041-opa-integration/proposal.md

 it.

 Users will tend to check with the policy manager for write actions rather than read-only actions.
-As all actions except `UsingImage` are invoked from HTTP, we can provide a filter, `policy-check-filter-http-method`, to specify HTTP methods via which actions are invoked.
+As all actions except `UseImage` are invoked from HTTP, we can provide a filter, `policy-check-filter-http-method`, to specify HTTP methods via which actions are invoked.
 To skip read-only action for policy check, users may set `POST,PUT,DELETE` to the filter `policy-check-filter-http-